vqd8a/DFAGE/README.md

 3.4.
 Generating DFAs from VASim
 -------------------------------
-You can also gegnerate DFA binary files, NFA text files, or MNRL files from VASim.
-The VASim will take the original ANML file as its input.
+You can generate NFA text files, DFA binary files, or MNRL files using VASim with the ANML file as input.
 See https://github.com/jackwadden/VASim for more details.

+$cd VASim

+$ ./vasim -n ../DFAGE/bin/data/simple.anml (VASim outputs automata in NFA text format readable by Becchi's tools)

+$ ./vasim -Dn ../DFAGE/bin/data/simple.anml (VASim converts automata to DFA and outputs DFA binary plus DFA text files)

+$ ./vasim -Dm ../DFAGE/bin/data/simple.anml (VASim converts automata to DFA and outputs DFA in MNRL format)

 3.5.
 Running the DFA engine
 ---------------------------
-If you want to run the engine over an input file using the previously generated DFA transition graphs (e.g. simple), you can launch:
+If you want to run the DFA engine over an input file using the previously generated DFA transition graphs (e.g. simple), you can launch:

 $ cd bin